rodricios/rodricios.github.io/posts/solving_the_data_extraction_problem.md

-Solving the Data Extraction Problem
+Solving the Data Extraction Problem in 10 lines
 ===

 #####By Rodrigo Palacios, follow me on [twitter](https://twitter.com/rodricios), and [github](https://github.com/rodricios)